Catherine Nyongesa: Career

 Following her specialized training in South Africa, she returned to Kenya and was hired as a Consultant radiation oncologist at Kenyatta National Hospital, the largest tertiary-care public referral hospital in the country.
 The case load was heavy, and all patients could not be helped, in the public setting.

 In 2010, Nyongesa and her husband, a practicing pharmacist in the Houston-area, Texas, United States, started Texas Cancer Centre Nairobi.
 Initially the Centre only offered chemotherapy treatment as an outpatient service.
-Later, the couple borrowed KSh100 million (approx. US$1 million), to built an inpatient facility at a second location in Nairobi.
+Later, the couple borrowed KSh100 million (approx. US$1 million), to build an inpatient facility at a second location in Nairobi.
 With assistance from the University of Texas MD Anderson Cancer Center, the Nairobi center acquired and installed a radiotherapy machine, set up a diagnostic laboratory and acquired x-ray machines and ultrasound equipment.
 As of March 2015, the centre had over 70 full-time staff, handling over 150 outpatients daily, and offered accommodation at a reasonable fee to out-of-town outpatients.
 As of July 2017, the Texas Cancer Centre has expanded to a total of four locations in Nairobi and Eldoret.